♫ Listening to: Vacation by Crying ♫

 - vegan edible glitter or pearl dust

 - sprinkles (I used Dappled Sky Sprinkles from Baking Time Club)

 Vegan Cookie Dough Asteroids Decorations Directions

 Freeze for 15-20 minutes.

-Heat the chocolate chips and coconut oil over a double boiler (or using a microwave) until completely smooth and melted.
+Heat the vegan chocolate chips and coconut oil over a double boiler (or using a microwave) until completely smooth and melted.

-Dip each asteroid into the melted chocolate using a fork, and set them back on the parchment paper to harden.
+Dip each asteroid into the melted vegan chocolate chips using a fork, and set them back on the parchment paper to harden.
 If your kitchen is especially hot and the chocolate doesn’t harden on the counter, you can stick them in the fridge for a few minutes to speed things up.

 Mix the coconut oil and nondairy milk until well mixed.